-The framework in Section 4 shows that the aggregate costs of inflation due to conflict depend on whether the default wage adjusts with inflation.
+The framework in Section 4 shows that the aggregate costs of inflation due to conflict depend on whether the default wage indexes with inflation.
 This object is hard to measure in observational data, since one cannot easily distinguish between conflict-induced wage growth and default wage growth offered by an employer.
 Instead, we elicit the degree of indexation of default wage offers to inflation shocks using survey hypotheticals.
 Similar to Section 3, we randomly assign participants into a hypothetical scenario in which inflation is expected to be 2%, 4%, 6%, 8% or 10% over the next 12 months.
+We then asked survey respondents what nominal wage growth employers would offer them in that setting (i.e. the "default" nominal wage growth).